Skip to content

 Particle data

-The most comprehensive output of MPTRAC is the atmospheric output.
-Atmospheric output files can be generated at user-defined time intervals, which need to be integer multiples of the model time step.
-The atmospheric output files are the most comprehensive type of output because they contain the time, location, and the values of all user-defined quantities of each individual air parcel.
+The most comprehensive output of MPTRAC is the particle data output.
+Particle data output files can be generated at user-defined time intervals, which need to be integer multiples of the model time step.
+The particle data output files are the most comprehensive type of output because they contain the time, location, and the values of all user-defined quantities of each individual air parcel.

-The atmospheric output file is set with the parameters ATM_TYPE and ATM_TYPE_OUT, where ATM_TYPE defines the file format for reading and ATM_TYPE_OUT defines the writing file format.
+The air parcel output is configured using the ATM_* control parameters.
+The air parcel output file is set with the parameters ATM_TYPE and ATM_TYPE_OUT, where ATM_TYPE defines the file format for reading and ATM_TYPE_OUT defines the writing file format.
 However, if ATM_TYPE_OUT is not explicitly set in the control file, ATM_TYPE sets the file format for reading and writing.

 Gridded data